tjanczuk/edge/README.md

 Func<object,Task<object>>
 ```

-Usin TPL in CLR to provide a proxy to an asynchronous node.js function allows the .NET code to use the convenience of the `await` keyword when invoking the node.js functionality.
+Using TPL in CLR to provide a proxy to an asynchronous node.js function allows the .NET code to use the convenience of the `await` keyword when invoking the node.js functionality.
 The example above shows the use of the `await` keyword when calling the proxy of the node.js `add` method.

 ## How to: exceptions